rune/rune/README.md

 <summary>2) For deterministic randomness (e.g. map generation)</summary>
 &nbsp;

-If your game uses randomness to generate maps, you should use `Rune.deterministicRandom()` instead of `Math.random()`.
-The random number generator provided by Rune is seeded with the challenge number and will therefore always provide the same random values.
-When `Rune.gameOver()` is called, the random number generator is reset with the same seed.
-In this way, all players will play the same map every time.
+Rune provides a random number generator seeded with the challenge number and will therefore always provide the same random values for the same challenge number.
+You can use `Rune.deterministicRandom()` instead of `Math.random()` in your map generation code to ensure all players play the same map.

 You should only use `Rune.deterministicRandom()` for your map generation and not as a generic replacement for `Math.random()`.
 This is because each call to `Rune.deterministicRandom()` will iterate through the random values.